nestjs/docs.nestjs.com/content/graphql/guards-interceptors.md

 ### Tooling

-In the GraphQL world, a lot of articles complain how to handle stuff like **authentication**, or **side-effects** of operations.
+In the GraphQL world, a lot of articles contemplate how to handle stuff like **authentication**, or **side-effects** of operations.
 Should we put it inside the business logic?
-Shall we use a higher-order function to enhance queries and mutations as well, for example, with an authorization logic?
+Shall we use a higher-order function to enhance queries and mutations as well, for example, with authorization logic?
 Or maybe use [schema directives](https://www.apollographql.com/docs/apollo-server/v2/features/directives.html).
-There is no single answer anyway.
+There is no single answer.

 Nest ecosystem is trying to help with this issue using existing features like [guards](/guards) and [interceptors](/interceptors).
-The idea behind them is to reduce redundancy and also, supply you with tooling that helps creating well-structured, readable, and consistent applications.
+The idea behind them is to reduce redundancy and also, supply you with tooling that helps create well-structured, readable, and consistent applications.

 #### Overview